Chay Khana Men’s Group

 Chay Khana provides a safe space for Afghan men to speak about issues and challenges they are experiencing, while encouraging them to use relevant support networks to enhance their quality of life.

 Many members of the Persian, Pashto and Dari speaking communities experience significant hardships due to ongoing unrest in their home countries and a myriad of challenges that arise from displacement.
 Men in particular may find themselves isolated and aspects of their wellbeing compromised.
 Due to visa restrictions, these men are not allowed family re-unification or to visit their families back home, and often isolate themselves as they struggle to find common cultural connection.

 The Chay Khana Program encourages the discussion of different matters within the community, such as:

 - helping someone in need – financially and emotionally

 - assisting each other to find a job

 - addressing social isolation

 Chay Khana provides a safe space to engage with other members of their community experiencing similar challenges in a warm and friendly environment with the flow on effect showing growth in positive mental fitness.
 It is an introductory program that allows Afghan men to create a community environment that generates enthusiasm, so they can participate in other culturally appropriate activities and programs being offered in the community.

-Sessions take place on Saturdays at 3.00 pm and run for two hours at the SMRC office, 39 Clow Street, Dandenong.
+Sessions start January 27th and take place every second Friday from 3pm -7pm at the SMRC office, 39 Clow Street, Dandenong.